 Multi-class ab-initio reconstruction

 Below are the results from our tests with cryoSPARC v3.1 on a 4GPU machine with the T20S subset.

-The Extensive Workflow takes ~1 hour with the default settings and ~1 hour 30 minutes with all job types enabled (note that some jobs run in parallel when enough GPUs are available).
+On a machine with the recommended system configuration, the Extensive Workflow takes ~1 hour with the default settings and ~1 hour 30 minutes with all job types enabled (note that some jobs run in parallel when enough GPUs are available).